-Referral made via 0800ABIREHAB (080022473422) creening Triage g > ay/ medical stability informir doctors
+Referral made via 0800ABIREHAB (080022473422)

-Assessment/ medical stability/ informing ABI doctors Gathering information and communicate with ABI team Meet with family for education, support and communication
+eening iage ay/ Assessment/ medical stability/ informing ABI doctors funding

+Gathering information and communicate with ABI team Meet with family for education, support and communication

 Handover allowing seamless transfer to ABI

 Discharge

 Discharge planning commences from the day of entry to an intensive rehabilitation programme.
 The average length of stay in intensive inpatient rehabilitation is approximately 35 days.
 However, this is very dependent on the seriousness of the injury and social support available to a client.